ginnoro2/Coursework2/README.md

 pip install -r requirements.txt
 ```

-use python to run the program.
+use python3 to run the program.
 ```
 python3 gui.py
 ```